ratulalahy/TextAttack/docs/1start/quality-SOTA-recipes.md

-On Quality of Generated Adversarial Examples and How to Set Attack Contraints
+On Quality of Generated Adversarial Examples and How to Set Attack Constraints
 ==============================================================================